NDecision/Banzai/README.md

 ###Basic Nodes
 These are the nodes that actually contain functions that run against the subject of the pipeline.

-* Node/NodeSync/INode - The simplest node type.
+* Node/INode NodeSync/INodeSync - The simplest node type.
 This is overridden to provide functionality.
 NodeSync provides a convenience wrapper for synchronous methods.

-  * Provide an implementation of PerformExecute/PerformExecuteAsync to perform operations on the subject.
+  * Override PerformExecute/PerformExecuteAsync to perform operations on the subject.

   * Override ShouldExecute to determine if the node should execute.

-* FuncNode/IFuncNode - Node implementation that accepts Task delegates for ShouldExecute and Execute methods.

-  * Provide a function to ExecuteFunc and/or ShouldExecuteFunc instead of overriding the function provided by Node.
+  * Provide a function to PerformExecuteFunc/PerformExecuteFuncAsync and/or ShouldExecuteFunc/ShouldExecuteFuncAsync instead of overriding the function provided by the Node/NodeSync class.

-* FuncNodeSync/IFuncNodeSync - Node implementation that accepts synchronous delegates for ShouldExecute and Execute methods.
+  * NodeSync just provides some convenience overloads for implementing synchronous results that are wrapped for you.

 ###Grouping Nodes
 The following nodes allow